b-lukaszuk/BS_wJ_eng/contents/compound_interest.md

 sco(s)
 ```

 And again, reality turns out to be disappointing.
-The initial capital of
+The initial principal of
 $10,000 (December 31, 2019) was increased by 6% yearly which gave me $13,382 in
 banknotes on January 1, 2025 for which I can buy the same amount of goods that I
 could for $9,327 on December 31, 2019.
 So despite more money in my wallet